 This course is designed for primary science leaders/coordinators, specialist teachers, teachers and science educators in Early Learning, KS1 and KS2.
 Middle Leaders and professionals who work on primary science educational programmes will benefit from the content and the training of this course.

 What is involved?

-The aim of this programme is to develop the knowledge, thinking and skills that are required for quality science teaching, and to encourage teachers to become involved in science improvement programmes across primary schools.
+The aim of this programme is to develop the knowledge, thinking and skills required for improving science education in primary schools.
 Using the research based materials in this course, participants will construct a rich and profound understanding of science education and they will upgrade their current pedagogical approach to renovate their practice in teaching and learning science.

 The Structure and Content Areas

 The programme contains eight core modules, and each module is subdivided into specific units which will focus on different areas of science education.
 The following modules will be presented over five full days.

 · Pedagogical approach to teaching and learning science